 Many legal databases allow you to search for cases that consider a particular Act/Regulation and section.
-Generally, you can achieve this using the Advanced Search function in a database.
+The instructions below show you how to achieve this using the Advanced Search function, but you can obtain similar results using proximity searching (e.g. "Crimes Act 1958" w/s 25) in the full-text search box.